 This program is open to all undergraduate, graduate and non-traditional students.
-Participants will be mentored by professional Italian/American directors, cinematographers, production designers, sound recording specialists in the creation of a short film.
-The program in articulated with lectures and on-field experiences.
+Participants will be mentored by professional Italian/American directors, cinematographers, production designers, and sound recording specialists in the creation of a short film.
+Students will gain firsthand experience in all stages of film production.Learn More

-Week-long program open to all undergraduate, graduate and non-traditional students.
-Participants will be mentored by University of Utah faculty in the creation of a short film.
+Montepulciano - This program is open to all undergraduate, graduate and non-traditional students.
+Participants will be mentored by professional Italian/American directors, cinematographers, production designers, and sound recording specialists in the creation of a short film.
 Students will gain firsthand experience in all stages of film production.Learn More

 Learn Italian with us!
 Every day you will attend your language class with a bilingual instructor from the University of Utah.
 Whether you are a beginner or an intermediate/advance student we will find a perfect class for you.Learn More

 If you need some headspace, meditation, yoga and more fun activities in a dreamy Tuscan landscape this trip is for you!
 Make new friends and discover the healing power of magical Italy.
 The food, the people, the coffee, the sites will open your heart and inspire you to unleash the strength and power within yourself.
 Join like-minded women, a professional tour leader and facilitator, a massage therapist and licensed yoga teacher in a glorious farmhouse in Tuscany.Learn More